 Market Gravity recently worked with Standard Life on 20-day mission-based design sprints which explored ways to increase the retention of one of Standard Life’s customer segments.

 Mission culture and mindsets

-Alongside the sprint technique, organisations need to pursue a mission in 2017, not simply set a scope.
+Alongside the sprint technique, organisations need to pursue a mission, not simply set a scope.
 They need to adopt a ‘mission culture’, which focuses on empowering people to make decisions and organises people around a business challenge, with a constraint that’s time-boxed.

 This group of people takes on the ‘mission mindset’.
 The mission mindset enables expedited decisions, not long committee-led debates.
 Culture should be at the heart of any company’s transformational change.
 It is people who deliver change, not processes.

 Mission culture is already driving change and real innovation within the new breed of challenger brands in the financial services market such as Clydesdale Yorkshire Banking Group with their digital banking platform B, which launched earlier this year.